ArduPilot/ardupilot_wiki/plane/source/docs/automatic-landing.rst

 The final stage of the landing is called the "flare".
-During the flare the aircraft tries to retain a course along the line between the last waypoint and the landing waypoint, and it controls it's height solely using a target descent rate.
+During the flare the aircraft tries to retain a course along the line between the last waypoint and the landing waypoint, and it controls its height solely using a target descent rate.
 Once the flare is started the throttle is "disabled" - set to some value between :ref:`THR_MIN <THR_MIN>` and zero.